EnhancedNetwork/TOHE-Docs/Install.md

 - To become a <b>Tester</b>, you must be an active content creator with 4 or more of your <b>Town of Host: Enhanced videos</b> having 600+ views on average.<br>
 - To become a <b>Sponsor</b>, you need to purchase a package on our [Website](https://weareten.ca/TOHE/) (Insider tier for $5.00 grants Alpha Build access).<br>

-Visit `#alpha-builds` in the [Discord Server](https://discord.gg/ten) of The Enhanced Network once you have been accepted into one of the above roles, and download the latest dll!
+Visit `#alpha-builds` in TEN's [Discord Server](https://discord.gg/ten) once you have been accepted into one of the above roles, and download the latest dll!
 </details>
 <br>
 <details>
 <summary><b><font color=gray>How to get</font> <font color=#6d7299>Beta Builds</font></b></summary>

-* Visit `#beta-builds` in the [Discord Server](https://discord.gg/ten) of The Enhanced Network, and download the latest dll!
+* Visit `#beta-builds` in TEN's [Discord Server](https://discord.gg/ten), and download the latest dll!
 </details>
 <br>
 <details>